Can I Claim Personal Property Damages in My Car Accident Claim?

 Then you can start focusing on things like your insurance-related questions.

 However, something that may be overlooked, but is still important, is what happens to your damaged personal property in a car accident.
 The things that get damaged in addition to your car.

 If you’ve been injured in a car accident, there are a few important things you should do first, such as getting medical attention.

-But, after you've taken care of your health, and you've spoken to a Car Accident Injury Lawyer, it's time to make your insurance claim.
+After you’ve taken care of your health, and you’ve spoken to a Car Accident Injury Lawyer, it’s time to make your insurance claim.

 If you had items in your car that were damaged during the accident that were permanently attached or added to the car post-purchase, like an aftermarket stereo system), you have the ability to claim these items.